RobJinon/batch-encrypt-pdfs/README.md

 7. If the encryption is successful, a toast like the one below will appear.
 Click OK.<br /><br />
 ![Screenshot 2024-07-09 134744](https://github.com/RobJinon/batch-encrypt-pdfs/assets/98687205/9a7a701c-4e7e-482b-b763-a78fc813ef50)

+8. You can try to open the files to see if the encryption actually works.